-Spend five weeks studying in Speyer, Germany, with excursions to other locations in Germany, Belgium, and France.
+Spend six weeks studying in Speyer, Germany, with excursions to other locations in Germany, Belgium, and France.
 Speyer is located in the state of Rhineland-Palatinate on the Rhine River near Heidelberg.
 Founded in 1947 by the French government, Speyer University has become Germany’s only university solely dedicated to the administrative sciences in the areas of post-graduate studies, research, and continuing education.

 SPEA on the Rhine